-Tutoring is available to all students, free of charge, in every course taught at the university.
+Tutoring is available to all students, free of charge, in all subjects and courses!

-Peer Tutoring is a great resource for students looking to supplement classroom and studio instruction, and improve your skills in writing, studio classes, ESL, reading and other academic areas.
+Tutoring is a great resource for students looking to supplement classroom and studio instruction, and to improve skills in writing, studio classes, ESL, reading and other academic areas.

 Schedule a Tutoring Appointment

-Schedule a one-time, or weekly tutoring appointment for any course / subject by clicking this link.
+Schedule a one-time or weekly tutoring appointment for any course or subject.

-- After clicking the link, click the "Get Started" button, enter your UArts email and create a password.
+After clicking the link above, click the "Get Started" button, enter your UArts email and create a password.

-- When you click on the learn button, and either schedule a one time appointment or weekly appointment.
+When you click on the "Learn" button, either schedule a one time appointment or weekly appointment.